-I met Vivek last summer at Singularity University where he is the VP of accademics and innovation.
-Vivek is one of those multi-talented and very outspoken people who is never afraid to take the risk and say what they think.
-He is also a successful entrepreneur and, as a contrarian in the true Socratic fashion, is someone motivated by impact not profit.
+I met Vivek last summer at Singularity University where he is the VP of academics and innovation.
+Vivek is one of those multi-talented and very outspoken people who are never afraid to take the risk and say what they think.
+He is also a successful entrepreneur and, as a contrarian in the true Socratic fashion, is someone motivated by impact, not profit.

 Who is Vivek Wadhwa?

 Vivek Wadhwa is Vice President of Academics and Innovation at Singularity University; Fellow, Arthur & Toni Rembe Rock Center for Corporate Governance, Stanford University; Director of Research at the Center for Entrepreneurship and Research Commercialization at the Pratt School of Engineering, Duke University; and distinguished visiting scholar, Halle Institute of Global Learning, Emory University.

 Wadhwa oversees the academic programs at Singularity University, which educates a select group of leaders about the exponentially growing technologies that are soon going to change our world.
 These advances—in fields such as robotics, A.I., computing, synthetic biology, 3D printing, medicine, and nanomaterials—are making it possible for small teams to do what was once possible only for governments and large corporations: solve the grand challenges in education, water, food, shelter, health, and security.